These Chichester planning applications were submitted last week

 Chidham & Hambrook

-CH/21/01714/FUL: Plot A, Pond Farm, Newells Lane, West Ashling.
-1 no. additional travellers caravan pitch consisting of 1 no. mobile home and 1 no. touring caravan and associated works, within red line of existing consent CH/19/02880/FUL.
+CH/21/02052/FUL: Land To The East Of Paddock View, Drift Lane, Bosham.
+Change of use of land to a travellers caravan site consisting of 1 no. mobile home, 1 no. touring caravan and associated development.

 Compton